Zhykos/advanced-playlist/README.md

 #### Blacklist

 Blacklist allows you to filter videos from a channel.
-Videos which matches blackists will not be displayed.
+Videos which matches blacklists will not be displayed.
 Whitelist filters videos before blacklists (see below for blacklist).

 Filters syntaxes will be explained below.